Comparisons11 min read

 ✅ Pros ❌ Cons

-Instant transfers between banking/investing Not built for active/advanced traders
+Instant transfers between banking/investing Not designed for advanced traders

 Fidelity